Rust (fungus): Life cycle

 Rust fungi are often categorized by their life cycle.
 Three basic types of life cycles are recognized based on the number of spore types as macrocyclic, demicyclic, and microcyclic.
 The macrocyclic life cycle has all spore states, the demicyclic lacks the uredinial state, and the microcyclic cycle lacks the basidial, pycnial, and the aecial states, thus possess only uredinia and telia.
 Spermagonia may be absent from each type but especially the microcyclic life cycle.
-In macrocyclic and demicyclic life cycles, the rust may be either host alternating (heteroecious) (i.e., the aecial state is on one kind of plant but the telial state on a different and unrelated plant), or non-host alternating (autoecious) (i.e., the aecial and telial states on the same plant host).
+In macrocyclic and demicyclic life cycles, the rust may be either host alternating (heteroecious) (i.e., the aecial stage is on one kind of plant but the telial stage on a different and unrelated plant), or single-host (autoecious) (i.e., the aecial and telial states on the same plant host).
 Heteroecious rust fungi require two unrelated hosts to complete their life cycle, with the primary host being infected by aeciospores and the alternate host being infected by basidiospores.
 This can be contrasted with an autoecious fungus, such as Puccinia porri, which can complete all parts of its life cycle on a single host species.
 Understanding the life cycles of rust fungi allows for proper disease management.

-Host plant-rust fungus relationship
+Host plant–rust fungus relationship

 There are definite patterns of relationship with host plant groups and the rust fungi that parasitize them.
 Some genera of rust fungi, especially Puccinia and Uromyces, comprise species that are capable of parasitizing plants of many families.
 Other rust genera appear to be restricted to certain plant groups.
 Host restriction may, in heteroecious species, apply to both phases of life cycle or to only one phase.
 As with many pathogen/host pairs, rusts are often in gene-for-gene relationships with their plants.
 This rust-plant gene-for-gene interaction differs somewhat from other gene-for-gene situations and has its own quirks and agronomic significance.
 Rust fungi decrease photosynthesis and elicit the emissions of different stress volatiles with increasing severity of infection.